Counting teams with Cooper

 Solution

-(1) Count ways to have 4 numerals in increasing order.
+(2) Count ways to have 4 numerals that occur in increasing order:

 There are

-(2) Count ways to have 3 letters in order except I, O, Q.
+(3) Count ways to have a list of 3 letters (excluding I, O, Q).

 Let